automationhacks/automationhacks.github.io/_posts/2019-10-19-plain-text-note-taking-system-using-markdown-for-technical-notes.md

   1. Your **data is future proof**: Plain text has been around since decades and would probably continue to be so regardless of how many tools arrive.
   2. It is **machine readable and is truly cross platform**.
 Notes written are accurately formatted and represented in the same way across all your different platforms
-  3. **Writing in plain text takes away all the distractions** and let&#8217;s you focus on the core activity of writing, no unnecessary time is wasted on trivial formatting gimmicks and templates.
+  3. **Writing in plain text takes away all the distractions** and let's you focus on the core activity of writing, no unnecessary time is wasted on trivial formatting gimmicks and templates.
   4. The note **can be easily published on the web as HTML or to a PDF** if it needs to be shared with others.
-  5. Using a cloud storage provider like Dropbox or Google Drive, you can easily sync your notes across different devices and that&#8217;s pretty much all you need.
+  5. Using a cloud storage provider like Dropbox or Google Drive, you can easily sync your notes across different devices and that's pretty much all you need.
 There is no need to spend on extra subscriptions etc. You own your data.

 ## The workflow: